magefoo/magefoo.github.io/_posts/2018-09-08-building-an-admin-grid-in-the-front-end-of-magento-2.md

 </page>
 ```

-Not much to point out in this file, it is all pretty self-explainatory.
+Not much to point out in this file, it is all pretty self-explanatory.
 However, this is where you will declare your ViewModel in arguments tag. the block type is `Magento\Framework\View\Element\Template` the template name is `Dford_Geoip::geoip_login.phtml` and we add arguments `name=view_model` and the class of the View Model `Dford\Geoip\ViewModel\LoginHistory`

 Next comes the template file which will be placed in `app/code/Dford/Geoip/view/frontend/templates/geoip_login.phtml`